ariley215/reading-notes/Powershell/Getting-Started.md

 Management execution engine that includes

+Powershell 7.x

 - command-line shell
 - scripting language based on .Net Core
 - automation platform
 - Powershell Desired State Configuration
   - management framework in Powershell
   - using configuration as code
+- cross platform
+- open source

+Security

+- for commands that require more privilege run Powershell for administrators
+- activate Windows built‑in user account control security and require an approval

+Windows PowerShell

+- based on the .Net standard
+- using full .Net framework in Windows
+- Windows only
+- Feature complete
+  - no other versions will be released
+- full set on commands

  I need an Excel spreadsheet that has the list of all of the services for a specific system on your network that are stopped:

 ```powershell

 get-service |